Skip to Content

 Unlike traditional course-based summer programs, Johns Hopkins ISPEED in BME emphasizes project-based, hands-on learning that allows students to build practical skills that will set them apart as they prepare for college or a career in science, technology, engineering, or mathematics (STEM).

-• Be part of an immersive experience—you’ll discover new areas of STEM and discover what really excites you about engineering.
+• Be part of an immersive experience—you’ll discover new areas of STEM and learn what really excites you about engineering.

 • Take on new challenges—you’ll be doing research, hands-on lab work, and presentations.

-• Develop friendships with like-minded students from all across the country and diverse backgrounds.
+• Develop friendships with a diverse group of students from all across the country who share your interest in STEM.

 • Be part of the Hopkins community—you’ll will engage with faculty and students who are leading the field of biomedical engineering.